ZJerry/VAE-BN/README.md

    * The training of CVAE models
    * Craft attacks
    * Make the Bayesian network to detection and diagnosis
-   * Use the reclassification module to make the reform and reclassificaion
+   * Use the recovery module to make the reform and reclassificaion

 ## Train CVAE models
    To train a CVAE model on specified dataset, one could run the following script in the folder Scripts.